01 Dec Specific Power Absorption & Intrinsic Loss Power Values

 The product of these parameters, A and B, is equivalent to the initial heat rate and could be used to calculate the SPA comparing the simple linear fit of T(t) curves and the MBL fitting model as shown in Image 3.

 Image 3.
 Zar Analysis software: Exponential fitting to calculate SPA and ILP

 Intrinsic Loss Power (ILP)

-The intrinsic loss power parameter (ILP) was proposed1 to compare heating efficiency at different experimental conditions of amplitude and frequency of the magnetic field.
-It assumes al quadratic dependence with magnetic field (H) and linear dependence with frequency (f).
+ILP was proposed to compare heating efficiency at different experimental conditions of amplitude and frequency of the magnetic field.
+It assumes a quadratic dependence with magnetic field (H) and linear dependence with frequency (f).
 Therefore, by normalizing the power absorption with these dependences as

 Obtaining full SPA graphs in one single experiment